crypto-org-chain/chain-docs/docs/wallets/ledger.md

 In this tutorial we will send a `MsgSend` transaction securely signed by your Ledger device to the chain.

 1. Connect and unlock your Ledger device
-1. Open "Cosmos" or "Crypto.org Chain" app on the device
+1. Open "Crypto.org Chain" app on the device
-1. Run in your terminal
+1. For example, if you would like to send `1cro` in the mainnet, in your terminal, you can run:
     ```bash
-    $ ./chain-maind tx bank send [from-address] [to-address] 1tcro --chain-id=testnet-croeseid-2 --ledger --keyring-backend=test  --sign-mode=amino-json
+    $ ./chain-maind tx bank send [from-address] [to-address] 1cro --chain-id="crypto-org-chain-mainnet-1" --ledger --keyring-backend=test  --sign-mode=amino-json
     ```

-    - `from-address` is the from address [generated](#generate-address) by your Ledger device
+    - `from-address` is the from address [generated](#generate-address-with-ledger-device) by your Ledger device
     - `to-address` is the destination address
     - In this command, we are sending `1trco` from the from address, you can specify other amounts you want.
 1. You will be asked to confirm the details of transaction in your terminal, input `y` to confirm: